All-Hands-AI/OpenHands/CONTRIBUTING.md

 If your changes are user-facing (e.g. a new feature in the UI, a change in behavior, or a bugfix) please include a short message that we can add to our changelog.

+## How to Make Effective Contributions

+### Opening Issues

+Definitely go ahead and open, we'll discuss and implement the ones that the community has interest/effort for.

+### Making Pull Requests

+We're generally happy to consider all PRs, with the evaluation process varying based on the type of change:

+#### For Small Improvements

+- Small improvements with few downsides are typically easy to approve

+#### For Core Agent Changes

+We need to be more careful with changes to the core agent.
+These PRs are evaluated based on three key metrics:

+1. **Accuracy**
+2. **Efficiency**
+3. **Code Complexity**

+If it improves 1 and 2 with only a minimal change in 3 then we're 100% happy to merge it in.
+If there are bigger tradeoffs (e.g. helping efficiency a lot and hurting accuracy a little) we might want to put it behind a feature flag.